Why Lyndon? A Baker’s Dozen

 Liberal arts = flexibility.
 We value critical thinking, good communication skills, and a well-rounded base of knowledge.
 All degree candidates choose from a core of courses in the arts, humanities, social sciences, and natural sciences.
 Lyndon has degree programs in these fields as well.
 Our innovative Explorations program is for students who want to explore their options before choosing a major—and still graduate in four years.

-Great teachers—who actually teach.
+Great professors—who actually teach.
 We can all recall the difference a great teacher has made in our lives.
 Passionate, knowledgeable, and accessible: for Lyndon’s faculty, teaching is job one.
 Lyndon students routinely form bonds with professors that last a lifetime.

 The personal touch.
 We’re generally on a first-name basis here at Lyndon.
 Our friendly, open atmosphere is part of what makes this a great community to learn and grow in.
 One thing that may surprise you when you land on campus is the large number of faculty and staff who attended Lyndon.
 We love this school.
 That’s one reason why we care so much about the College and the kind of experiences our students have.